mozilla/pkipolicy/rootstore/policy.md

 1.  name of the company being audited;
 2.  name and address of the organization performing the audit;
-3. DN and SHA256 fingerprint of each root and intermediate certificate that was in scope;
+3. Distinguished Name and SHA256 fingerprint of each root and intermediate certificate that was in scope;
 4.  audit criteria (with version number) that were used to audit each of the certificates;
 5.  a list of the CA policy documents (with version numbers) referenced during